 LIFE IN AUSTRALIA

-Recognising different cultures, traditions, and religions—but shared values—is all part of Australia’s multicultural policy.
+Australia is multicultural and multiracial, particularly in the cities.
+This is reflected in the rich variety of cuisines, languages, lifestyles, and cultural practices.
 Anyone living in Australia has the right to practise and share their cultural traditions and languages legally, free from discrimination.

 Almost 25% of us here were born overseas, and 4 million Australians speak a language other than English: so if you do, welcome.